wsv-accidis/tmeit-android/README.md

 på Kungliga Tekniska Högskolan, KTH._

 ## Status
-Version 1.0 has been published to Google Play.
+Version 1.1 has been published to Google Play.
 Only push notifications are supported so far.
+Version 1.1 was a bug fix and general improvements release with no significant new features.

 ## Development plan
 This app is still under development and not in a usable state.
 The plan is essentially this: